m00nbek/asset-cleaner/SETUP_GUIDE.md

 # Copy the formula to your tap
 cp ~/Developer/asset-cleaner/assetcleaner.rb ~/Developer/homebrew-tap/assetcleaner.rb

-# Edit the formula and replace:
+# The formula is already updated with correct URLs and SHA256!
-# - YOUR_USERNAME with your GitHub username
-# - YOUR_SHA256_HERE with the actual SHA256 hash
 ```

 #### 4. Publish Your Tap